Mostafayouni/ivolvetraining/OpenShift_Adminstration/Source-to-Image (S21) Workflow/Readme.md

 This README provided steps to deploy an HTML application on OpenShift using both the `oc` CLI and the OpenShift Console.
 Follow these instructions to successfully create, build, and expose your application.
 ```

-Feel free to customize the `README.md` file further based on your specific requirements and environment setup.